Can I be evicted because my place is being sold?Updated August 31

-- the purchaser’s spouse, child, or parent, or the spouse’s child or parent, or
+- the buyer's spouse, child, or parent, or the spouse's child or parent, or

-- a caregiver for the purchaser or for one of the above family members.
+- a caregiver for the buyer or for one of the above family members.

-- The notice is for a caregiver to move in but the person they will be taking care of does not live in the same building or group of buildings.
+- The notice is for a caregiver to move in but the person they'll be taking care of does not live in the same building or group of buildings.

-- The building you live in is owned by a co-operative or group of owners.
+- The building you live in is owned by a co-operative.

-- The building has more than 3 residential units and it is not a condominium.
+- The building has more than 3 residential units and it's not a condominium.

-- Your landlord hasn’t paid you at least 1 month’s rent or offered you another unit that is acceptable to you.
+- Your landlord has not paid you at least one month's rent or offered you another unit that's acceptable to you.